Room 4U

 Phase 2

-Of course, the Android version would also be created later to fully cover all profiles.
-The rest of parameters below would be integrated in future versions as part of an iterative process.
+The Android version would also be developed later to reach all types of users.
+The other features listed below would be added in future updates as part of an ongoing, iterative design process.

 Desktop/Mobile